cap-js/docs/java/migration.md

 It utilizes [SAP´s `spring-security` library](https://github.com/SAP/cloud-security-services-integration-library/tree/main/spring-security) instead of the deprecated [`spring-xsuaa` library](https://github.com/SAP/cloud-security-services-integration-library/tree/main/spring-xsuaa).

-If your application relies on the standard security configuration and depend on one of the CAP starter bundles provided by CAP Java, you don't need to change anything.
+If your application relies on the standard security configuration by CAP Java and depend on one of the CAP starter bundles, it is expected that you don't need to adapt code.

 If you have customized the security configuration, you need to adapt it to the new library.
-If your application had a direct dependency to `cds-feature-xsuaa`, we recommend to adapt one of our starter bundler `cds-starter-cloudfoundry` or `cds-starter-k8s`.
+If your application had a direct dependency to `cds-feature-xsuaa`, we recommend to adopt one of our starter bundler `cds-starter-cloudfoundry` or `cds-starter-k8s`.

 [Learn more about the security configuration.](./security.md#configure-xsuaa-and-ias-authentication--xsuaa-ias){.learn-more}
 [Learn more about migration to SAP´s `spring-security` library.](https://github.com/SAP/cloud-security-services-integration-library/blob/main/spring-security/Migration_SpringXsuaaProjects.md)